Healthcare Degree Search

 Applicants to the program are required to submit high school transcripts, test scores, a personal statement, recommendation letters, and evidence of English proficiency (for international students only), among other documentation.
 Additionally, students who are first-year applicants and under 23 years of age or those who have passed high school less than five years ago must also submit SAT or ACT scores.

-The program comprises 120 credit-hours.
+The program comprises 120 credits.
 Courses include biomedical sciences, the fundamentals of physiology, introductory eukaryotic cell biology, the fundamentals of organic chemistry, an introduction to statistical methods, and the principles of biochemistry.

 Students develop a strong understanding of anatomy and physiology, especially at the molecular level.
 They also develop soft skills such as leadership, communication, and critical thinking.
 At the end of the program, graduates can work in a variety of industries such as pharmaceuticals, medical devices, and biotechnology.